EnriFort/MSc-Cybersecurity/ETH_Q&A.md

     - **Start with the Registry**: Each top-level domain (TLD) like `.com`, `.org`, or `.net`, has an **authoritative Registry** that manages information about which **Registrar** (a company like GoDaddy or Namecheap) is handling that domain.
 For `.com`, this would be a `.com` Registry.
     - **Find the Registrar**: Once you know which Registrar is managing the domain, you query their WHOIS database.
 This database contains details about the domain's Registrant you are interested (the person or organization that owns the domain).

-    We refer to these as the *Three Rs* of WHOIS: Registry, Registrar, and Registrant.
+    We refer to these as the *Three Rs* of WHOIS: **Registry**, **Registrar**, and **Registrant**.

-    To start your search, you can use ICANN (the Internet Corporation for Assigned Names and Numbers), which is the authoritative source for TLDs.
+    To start your search, you can use **ICANN** (**_Internet Corporation for Assigned Names and Numbers_**), which is the authoritative source for TLDs.
 ICANN provides tools to perform manual WHOIS lookups, even from the command line.
 The results often include details like physical addresses, phone numbers, email addresses, DNS servers, and more.

   **IP-Related Searches**: